 A mountainous municipality with plenty of outdoors to explore.

 Toa Alta is one of those cities in Puerto Rico that visitors tend to skip during their trip, but if you’re looking to escape the chaos of the metropolitan area just a short drive from San Juan, then Toa Alta is a great option.

-The city is home to La Plata lake where you can fish, kayak, or have a picnic with your family.
+The city is home to La Plata lake, one of the best lakes in Puerto Rico.
+At La Plata lake, you can fish, kayak, or have a picnic with your family.
 From Toa Alta is easy to access other municipalities like Dorado, Bayamón, Corozal and Naranjito.

 📚 Bookmark for Later: The Best Activities in Puerto Rico [Epic List by a Local!]